WinstonN/MailChimp-API-3.0-PHP-Wrapper/README.md

 ##Pagination

 Some functions (primarily GET requests against collections) can paginate their returns using the $offset and $count arguments.
-Not providing a value for these arguments will default these arguments to $offset= 0 and $count= 10.
+Not providing a value for these arguments will default their values to $offset= 0 and $count= 10.
 Please see "Pagination" [HERE](http://developer.mailchimp.com/documentation/mailchimp/guides/get-started-with-mailchimp-api-3/#parameters).

 ##Filters